-Do your research, and find the best reviewed driving service available.
-Check and see if your airport has a free shuttle ride, or if all else fails, take an Uber.
+Do your research, and find the best-reviewed driving service available.
+Check and see if your hotel has a free shuttle ride, or if all else fails, take an Uber.

-This will save you time when you get to the airport, as you will already have your boarding pass.
+This will save you time when you get to the airport, as you will already have your boarding pass ready to go.

-You will not need to fumble around with paper copies of your boarding pass, with risk of losing them!
+You will not need to fumble around with paper copies of your boarding pass, with the risk of losing them!
 Simply add them to your wallet on your iPhone.
-I also take a screen shot of the boarding pass, just in case the internet isn’t working, or maybe I’m just paranoid!
+I also take a screenshot of the boarding pass, just in case the internet isn’t working, or maybe I’m just paranoid!

 This is one of the best hacks airports don’t want you to know.
 We personally suggest never checking a bag, as it can easily get lost or stolen.
 However, it is understandable why you might need to.
-Here is the ONLY carry on bag you will need.
+There is only one carry on bag you will need.
 You can read it in my best flight bag review!